-The Act requires SIFIs to prepare detailed resolution plans or "living wills" to facilitate their wind-downs, but on the basis that it occurs under the Bankruptcy Code and not a Title II receivership25.
-(And if the problem is actually one of liquidity pressure on an otherwise solvent institution, the Act makes the problem worse by abolishing the Fed's §13(3) emergency authority to act as a lender of last resort to a non-bank financial company.)26
+The Act requires SIFIs to prepare detailed resolution plans or "living wills" to facilitate their wind-downs, but on the basis that it occurs under the Bankruptcy Code and not a Title II receivership.27 (And, if the problem is actually one of liquidity pressure on an otherwise solvent institution, the Act makes the problem worse by abolishing the Fed's § 13(3) emergency authority to act as a lender of last resort to a nonbank financial company.)28

 Everyone proclaims that they are opposed to bailouts, but most seem to find it unnecessary to define what they are talking about.
 For my purposes, a bailout occurs when some favored claimants on a failed financial firm are given more than what they would receive in an ordinary bankruptcy, at the expense of others.
-The additional money might come from several different sources:
+The additional money might come from:

-- It might come from the Government: authorized expenditures by the Treasury (as in the Orderly Liquidation Fund), guarantee payments from the FDIC, or non-recourse "loans" by the Fed. - It might come from an "assessment" on prudent financial companies which did not fail. - It might come from the receivership estate at the expense of disfavored creditors.
+- the government: authorized expenditures by the Treasury (as in the Orderly Liquidation Fund), guarantee payments from the FDIC, or nonrecourse "loans" by the Fed; - an "assessment" on prudent financial companies that did not fail; - the receivership estate at the expense of disfavored creditors.

-But whatever the source, moral hazard is created: the favored creditors have reduced or no reason to pay attention to the behavior of the debtor (now failed) firm, and the likelihood of such failures is increased.
+But whatever the source, moral hazard is created: the favored creditors have a reduced or no reason to pay attention to the behavior of the debtor (now failed) firm, and the likelihood of such failures is increased.